+A post office opened in 1861, at which time the town boasted two hotels, 14 stores, and a bank.
 In August 1861, Horace and Augusta Tabor loaded their supplies, groceries and household merchandise and moved to Buckskin Joe.
-Their store soon became the areas most successful.
+Their store soon became the area’s most successful.
 During the next seven years, Horace invested in local mines and became the postmaster.
 In reality, Augusta ran the post office although she could not legally hold that position.
 Meanwhile, Horace became increasingly involved in community affairs.

 Buckskin Joe had itinerant preachers, the most famous of whom was Father John L Dyer, a Methodist from Ohio whose circuit covered Fairplay, Park City, Buckskin Joe, and Breckenridge.
 To stretch parishioners’ contributions in the early days, Dyer would prospect when not in the pulpit.
 As easy placer findings vanished and the cost of staples soared ($40.00 for a bag of flour), Dyer added mail carrying to his church duties.
 He trekked weekly from Mosquito Gulch and Buckskin Joe over passes to Leadville and Breckenridge.
 Neither winter nor the absence of improved roads deterred him.
 Often on skis ten feet long with 30 pounds of mail on his back, Father Dyer would climb through deep snow and wind-swept alpine heights to dispense his earthly and spiritual messages.

 The mining district reportedly produced 16 million dollars in gold from 1859 until the mill closed in 1866.
-After the mill closed, most of the people left to seek their fortune in other mining camps and towns throughout the Rocky Mountain West.
+After the mill closed, most of the people left to seek their fortune in other mining camps and towns throughout the Rocky Mountains.

 Many of the miners were immigrants from Europe.
 Images of home and echoes of their languages can be seen on some stones.
 The stones and gravesites with their ornate rails and gates exhibit a craft and workmanship that outlasted the modest cabins and other structures in the town.
 The town of Alma still uses the cemetery.